Active SETI

-Active SETI (Active Search for Extra-Terrestrial Intelligence) is the attempt to send messages to intelligent extraterrestrial life.
+Active SETI (Active Search for Extra-Terrestrial Intelligence) are attempts to send messages to intelligent extraterrestrial life.
 Active SETI messages are predominantly sent in the form of radio signals.
 Physical messages like that of the Pioneer plaque may also be considered an active SETI message.
 Active SETI is also known as METI (Messaging to Extra-Terrestrial Intelligence).
+Whether humans should engage in Active SETI is controversial due to concerns about potential impacts of extraterrestrial contact, sparking a vigorous policy debate.

 History

 'Active SETI' was a term as early as 2005, though some decades after the term SETI.
 The term METI was coined in 2006 by Russian scientist Alexander Zaitsev, who proposed a subtle distinction between Active SETI and METI: